ckarfusehr/gelpy/README.md

 ## To - do before making public:

 ### Improve the background removal
-* remove line fit background correction optional
-* Automate parameter selection for background correction and make them adaptable
+* Automate parameter selection for background correction
 ### Write tests

 * learn what the heck good tests are